BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 You're also going to need a Bitcoin node on your Mac, so that you can communicate with it.
 Technically, you could use a remote node, and access it with the RPC login and password over the net.
 However, we suggest you instead install a full node directly on your Mac, because that's the safest and cleanest setup, ensuring that none of your communications leave your machine.

 To easily install a full node on your Mac, use Blockchain Commons' [GordianServer for MacOS](https://github.com/BlockchainCommons/GordianServer-macOS).
-See the [installation instructions](https://github.com/BlockchainCommons/GordianServer-macOS#installation-instructions) in the README, but generally all you have to do is download the current DMG, open it, and install that app in your Applications too.
+See the [installation instructions](https://github.com/BlockchainCommons/GordianServer-macOS#installation-instructions) in the README, but generally all you have to do is download the current `dmg` file, open it, and install that app in your Applications too.

 Afterward, run the GordianServer App, and tell it to `Start` Testnet.

 > :link: **TESTNET vs. MAINNET:** Or `Start` Mainnet.

-#### 2.1 Make Your Gordian bitcoin-cli Accessible
+#### 3. Make Your Gordian bitcoin-cli Accessible

-Note that when you want to access the `bitcoin-cli` on your local Mac, you can find it at  `~/.standup/BitcoinCore/bitcoin-VERSION/bin/bitcoin-cli`, for example  `~/.standup/BitcoinCore/bitcoin-0.20.1/bin/bitcoin-cli`.
+When you want to access the `bitcoin-cli` created by GordianServer on your local Mac, you can find it at  `~/.standup/BitcoinCore/bitcoin-VERSION/bin/bitcoin-cli`, for example  `~/.standup/BitcoinCore/bitcoin-0.20.1/bin/bitcoin-cli`.

 You may wish to create an alias for that:
 ```